2026 Reed Conference for Pharmacy

 Event Details

 Massachusetts College of Pharmacy and Health Sciences is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.
-Participants of the 2025 Reed Conference will receive 5 contact hours (0.5 CEU), including one hour of pharmacy law.
-An additional hour of law credit will be available via home study (0.1 CEU).
+Participants of the 2026 Reed Conference will receive 5 contact hours (0.5 CEU) of live CE, including an hour of pharmacy law.

 Requirements for Credit

-In order to receive credit, the participant must be present the entirety of each presentation and complete the post-tests, and evaluation form for each session.
+In order to receive credit, the participant must be present for the entirety of each presentation.
+In addition, participants must complete the post-tests and evaluation for each session in Blackboard.
 Upon completion, participant credit will be reported to CPE Monitor.
 Transcripts may be printed from the CPE Monitor.

 Statement of Disclosure